Ring Signatures

 } else {

-poly = Q // Odd indices: the other role
+poly = Q // docs: odd indices form the other parity group

 }